 Trip Cancellation and Interruption Coverage

 There's no way to know when some strange or tragic event will cause you to cancel your trip, or return home immediately from a trip you're already taking.
 Thankfully, trip cancellation and interruption coverage can reimburse you for non-refundable expenses.
 Coverage varies depending on the card, but it can apply to cancellations and interruptions caused by things like illness, death of the traveler or family member, severe weather or natural disasters.
-Credit cards that offer this protection include the Citi PremierSM Card and the Chase Sapphire Preferred®.
+Credit cards that offer this protection include the Citi PremierSM Card and the Chase Sapphire Preferred® Card.
 This coverage is also available on the Barclaycard Arrival Plus® World Elite Mastercard® and the Luxury Card™ Mastercard® Titanium Card™.

 Baggage Delay Insurance

 Have you ever found yourself waiting at baggage claim until the last bag has come and gone?
 When the carousel stops, it starts to sink in that your bag is missing.
 The airline may offer to reimburse you for your expenses while you wait for your bag, but that doesn't always happen.
 Baggage delay insurance offered by many credit cards will cover you if the airline doesn't.
 This coverage typically offers you $100 a day for delays of over six hours, in addition to compensation the airline offers, if any.
-Cards with this benefit include the Citi PremierSM Card and the Chase Sapphire Preferred®.
+Cards with this benefit include the Citi PremierSM Card and the Chase Sapphire Preferred® Card.
 Other cards with baggage delay insurance include the Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® and the Luxury Card™ Mastercard® Gold Card™.

 There's no telling what can happen to you when you are traveling, especially in a foreign country.
 So it's nice to know that most credit cards have a service that assists you in the event of an emergency.
 For example, your card's 24/7 hotline could offer you medical and legal referrals or security and safety advice.
 The Discover Card's Travel Assistance service can even help you replace prescriptions and eyewear, advance medical expenses, or relay messages to your family in an emergency.